Core Laboratories Inc. (CLB): A Technical Analysis

-Core Laboratories Inc. (NYSE: CLB) has a higher price-to-earnings ratio of 50.77x compared to its average ratio. compared to its average ratio and a 36-month beta value of 2.67.
+Core Laboratories Inc. (NYSE: CLB) has a higher price-to-earnings ratio of 44.71x compared to its average ratio.
 Analysts have mixed views on the stock, with 0 analysts rating it as a “buy,” 1 as “overweight,” 4 as “hold,” and 1 as “sell.”

-The average price point forecasted by analysts for Core Laboratories Inc. (CLB) is $24.08, which is -$2.83 below the current market price.
-The public float for CLB is 46.13M, and currently, short sellers hold a 8.38% ratio of that float.
-The average trading volume of CLB on June 08, 2023 was 410.98K shares.
+The average price point forecasted by analysts for Core Laboratories Inc. (CLB) is $24.08, which is $0.01 above the current market price.
+The public float for CLB is 46.33M, and currently, short sellers hold a 8.13% ratio of that float.
+The average trading volume of CLB on June 13, 2023 was 411.33K shares.

 Sponsored